UNH-CORE/RM2-tow-tank/README.md

   3. Measure the near-wake at the Reynolds number found in 2.
   4. Measure the parasitic torque from the struts by rotating them in still water with the blades removed.
   5. Repeat 4 but for higher-drag struts.
-These will likely be cylindrical tubes slid over the regular struts.
+These will be cylindrical tubes slid over the regular struts.
   6. Acquire a performance curve with the higher-drag struts.